It-s-AI/llm-detection/README.md

 be very helpful.
 We believe that creating llm-detection subnet not only provides a useful tool at a good price for people to use, but also encourages competition to make better and smarter ways to spot AI-generated content.

+## Vision and Roadmap

+We've outlined our project objectives and end goals in the [Vision & Roadmap](docs/vision_and_roadmap.md) document.

 ## Miners